 Scope of expansion

 Have you heard the story of the two shoe salesmen who were sent to Africa?
 Here is the short version: Two shoe salesmen were sent to Africa to see if there was a potential shoe market there.
 One of them wrote back: “No potential, they don’t wear shoes.”
 The other wrote back: “Plenty of opportunity, they don’t have shoes yet!”
 Needless to say, it’s all about perspective.
 Maybe your product or service isn’t known in other countries, but that’s all the more reason to get it out there.

 China and India combined have almost 2B internet users compared to North America’s 424M internet users.
-The internet’s next billion users are going to be people coming from emerging economies, like India, which are determined to grow.
+The internet’s next billion users are going to be people coming from emerging economies, such as India, which are determined to grow.

 Markets in English-speaking countries are getting saturated and the competition is fierce.
 Getting your foot in the door when markets in other regions are only cropping up gives you a big advantage over your competitors.